ThorStarlord/SAO-Tragedy-Deconstruction/98_Instructions/01_LLM_Do.md

 # Naming Conventions: What To Do

+- Always reference, maintain, and integrate the calendar system for narrative and gameplay consistency.
+Ensure all events, timelines, and character arcs align with the established calendar system.
+When adding or modifying scenes, update the calendar documentation as needed.

 - All folders and files must begin with a leading number prefix (e.g., 01_, 02_) to enforce strict ordering and clarity.
 - Use PascalCase or underscores after the number prefix for readability (e.g., 03_Route_A_Nuanced_Parody, 01_Core_Concept.md).